Pregnancy

 Where To Get A Foot Massage During Pregnancy?

-The safest place to get a foot massage will be with a certified massage therapist or reflexologist who has received prenatal massage training.
+The safest place to go to is a certified therapist or reflexologist who has received prenatal training.

 These experts should know: what is safe for pregnant women and the areas to avoid; how to position you safely; how to prevent strain to the uterine ligaments; and what the symptoms of blood clots look like.